dmytrostriletskyi/threads-net/README.md

   exist only in one of the `APIs`.
 For instance, to create a thread, there is only `Instagram API` endpoint.
 * This project is unofficial and reverse-engineered, it means that:
   * The library would be pretending being a mobile phone or a web user (via proper `HTTP` headers and other things).
-    Thus, you might face `rate limits` (because pretending is never ideal) or even your `Threads` and/or `Instagram` account might be suspended if you mess up with logining or sending too much requests.
+    Thus, you might face `rate limits` (because pretending is never ideal), your `IP` marked as suspicious and even your `Threads` and/or `Instagram` account might be suspended if you mess up with logining or sending too much requests.
   * `Threads` and `Instagram` `APIs` are not provided as public `API` and developed to be used internally (`Meta'`s `back-end` developers made it only for `Meta'`s `front-end/mobile` developers) without any intention to reveal externally in any way.
 So, they would not inform the community about any changes they are going to do or done